logo

 Key Messages

-For any sort of business, key messages can help:
+For any sort of enterprise, key messages can help:

-• to foster and maintain the loyalty of customers, suppliers, and staff.
+• to maintain the loyalty of customers, suppliers, and staff.

-Whether for a particular audience or for the world, a key message can be a single eloquent word.
+Whether for a particular audience or for the world, a key message can comprise one eloquent word.
 Some key messages take a few lines to read or a few seconds to hear.
-In every case, an effective key message is brief, simple, and full of meaning.
+In every case, a compelling key message is brief, simple, and full of meaning.

-• Does your slogan affect the right people?
+• Does your motto seem pertinent to the right people?

-• Does your call to action actually prompt mutually-beneficial action?
+• Does your call to action actually prompt beneficial action?

-• Does your elevator speech compel people to ask for your business card?
+• Does your elevator speech take 30 seconds or fewer and compel people to ask for your business card?

 A good corporate key message contains the corporate concept.
 For example, Coca-Cola is much more than a one-beverage company.
-Coca-Cola sells fruit juices and other soft drinks under other names.
+Under other names, Coca-Cola markets fruit juices and other soft drinks.
 Yet, the name Coca-Cola is associated foremost with the soft drink of the same name.
 The corporate motto covers it all: Enjoy.

 Could you express your brand promise wholistically in a single word or short phrase?